merkle-tests/interview-kata/README.md

 Our client has asked us to provide a REST API that will return information about their subscribers.

-They are expecting the following http request `http://localhost:8080/customer/1` to return the following customer information in json format:
+They are expecting the following `GET` http request `http://localhost:8080/customer/1` to return the following customer information in json format:

 ```json